 Sleeping bag – This is another area where I learned the hard way.
 Not all sleeping bags are made equal, and some don’t truly qualify for the temperature range on the packaging!

-Temperature drops precipitously at night in the desert, and you’re going to need a good sleeping bag to be prepared for this.
-I had a Coleman bag that’s rated to 30 degrees, but in my personal experience was unpleasant when temps dropped below 40.
+Temperature drops precipitously at night in the desert, and at especially at higher elevations, you need to be prepared to experience overnight temps that might drop well below freezing.
+You’re going to need a good sleeping bag to be prepared for this.
+I used to have a Coleman bag that was theoretically rated to 30 degrees, but in my experience it was unpleasant when temps dropped below 40.

-Pro Tip: On a cold night and without the appropriate sleeping bag, you do have an alternative option.
-Once you’ve put your fire out, (carefully!) wrap one of the large rocks from the outer edge of your fire ring in a heavy cotton or terry cloth towel.
+Pro Tip: On a cold night and especially without the appropriate sleeping bag, you do have an alternative option to try to keep warm.
+Once you’ve put your campfire out, (carefully!) wrap one of the large rocks from the outer edge of your fire ring in a heavy cotton or terry cloth towel.
 The rock should be too hot to touch, but not so hot that it will melt your towel.
 It should be large: roughly the size of a watermelon.
 Put the rock inside your sleeping bag, either down by your feet or near your waist.
 If done right before going to bed, this should keep you comfortably warm for most (if not all) of the night.

 Sleeping mat – I used to live cheaply and get inflatable pool loungers with pillows.
 However, the time (and effort!) required to inflate and deflate the pool lounger every time we moved was exhausting.
 After struggling with this far too long, I spent a couple bucks extra and got a proper sleeping mat.
 My word, what an upgrade that was!!
 Super easy to inflate and deflate, and incredibly comfortable – my sleeping mat was worth every penny!